Anastas Mikoyan: United States

-However, Mikoyan eventually left for Washington, D.C., which was the first time a senior governing member of the USSR's Council of Ministers visited the United States on a diplomatic mission to its leadership.
-Furthermore, Mikoyan approached the mission with unprecedented informality, beginning with phrasing his visa request to US Embassy as "a fortnight's holiday" to visit his friend, Mikhail Menshikov, the then Soviet Ambassador to the United States.
-While the White House was taken off guard by this seemingly impromptu diplomatic mission, Mikoyan was invited to speak to numerous elite American organizations such as the Council on Foreign Relations and the Detroit Club in which he professed his hopes for the USSR to have a more peaceful relationship with the US.
-While in Cleveland, Mikoyan gifted a troika to industrialist Cyrus Eaton and admired the city's Terminal Tower, which reminded him of the tower at Moscow State University.
+However, Mikoyan eventually left for Washington, D.C., which was the first time a senior governing member of the USSR's Council of Ministers visited the U.S. on a diplomatic mission to its leadership.
+Furthermore, Mikoyan approached the mission with unprecedented informality, beginning with phrasing his visa request to U.S. Embassy as "a fortnight's holiday" to visit his friend, Mikhail Menshikov, the then Soviet Ambassador to the U.S. While the White House was taken off guard by this seemingly impromptu diplomatic mission, Mikoyan was invited to speak to numerous elite American organizations such as the Council on Foreign Relations and the Detroit Club in which he professed his hopes for the USSR to have a more peaceful relationship with the U.S. While in Cleveland, Mikoyan gifted a troika to industrialist Cyrus Eaton and admired the city's Terminal Tower, which reminded him of the tower at Moscow State University.

 In addition to such well received engagements, Mikoyan indulged in more informal opportunities to meet the public such as having breakfast at a Howard Johnson's restaurant on the New Jersey Turnpike, visiting Macy's Department Store in New York City and meeting celebrities in Hollywood like Jerry Lewis and Sophia Loren before having an audience with President Dwight Eisenhower and Secretary of State John Foster Dulles.
-Although unsuccessful in altering Washington's Berlin policy, Mikoyan was hailed in the US for easing international tensions with an innovative emphasis on soft diplomacy that largely went over well with the American public.
+Although unsuccessful in altering Washington's Berlin policy, Mikoyan was hailed in the U.S. for easing international tensions with an innovative emphasis on soft diplomacy that was received well by the American public.

 Mikoyan disapproved of Khrushchev's walkout from the 1960 Paris Summit over the U-2 Crisis of 1960, which he believed kept tension in the Cold War high for another fifteen years.
 However, throughout this time, he remained Khrushchev's closest ally in the upper echelons of the Soviet leadership.
-As Mikoyan later noted, Khrushchev "engaged [in] inexcusable hysterics."
+As Mikoyan later noted, Khrushchev "engaged [in] inexcusable hysterics".

 In November 1963, Mikoyan was asked by Khrushchev to represent the USSR at President John F. Kennedy's funeral.
 At the funeral ceremony, Mikoyan appeared visibly shaken by the president's death and was approached by Jacqueline Kennedy, who took his hand and conveyed to him the following message: "Please tell Mr. Chairman [Khrushchev] that I know he and my husband worked together for a peaceful world, and now he and you must carry on my husband's work."
-He met with President Lyndon B. Johnson to discuss post-Kennedy US-Soviet relations.
+He met with President Lyndon B. Johnson to discuss post-Kennedy U.S.-Soviet relations.
 There were rumours that Oswald had been an agent of the KGB, which greatly concerned the Soviet government.
-From Washington Mikoyan wrote back to Moscow that "The U.S. government does not want to involve us in this matter, it clearly prefers to consign the whole business to oblivion as soon as possible".
+From Washington, Mikoyan wrote back to Moscow that "the U.S. government does not want to involve us in this matter, it clearly prefers to consign the whole business to oblivion as soon as possible".